BjoernPetersen/ShutdownServer/README.md

 ## API

-The server accepts a POST request on the `/shutdown` path with a `token` header.
+The server accepts a POST request on the `/shutdown` path with a `token` header, Base64-encoded with UTF-8.

 ## Configuration